Connect with us

 I wish I had a list like this in 1998 when I was 27 promising another human that I would be with them until death.

-Any couple, regardless of whether of how long they have been together, should do these things to ensure their relationship continues to go evolve and grow.
+Any couple, regardless of how long they have been together, should do these things to ensure their relationship continues to go evolve and grow.

 Maya Angelou said, “When you know better, you do better.”